 - NZ Hair and Beauty Industry Training Organisation (HITO)

 - (04) 499 1180 - firstname.lastname@example.org - www.hito.org.nz

 What are the chances of getting a job?

 Good demand for experienced make-up artists

-- training at a make-up school which provides internships and job placements
+- training at a make-up school that offers internships and job placements

 Types of employers varied